hkhasib/online-quiz-system-php-laravel/README.md

 - If Quiz Time is over, No submission will be taken
 - Custom Authentication System (Not using laravel default Auth)

 I created this project to help someone in his university project for Web Programming Course a few months ago.
-I hope it will help other students as well as I have uploaded it.
+I hope it will help other students as well.
+That's why I have uploaded it.

 ## How to Run this Project
 Running this project is very easy.
 To do it, you can follow these steps.